DominikB2014/Car-4-You/README.md

 # Group03_FinalProject
 A program that helps the user find their next car easier and faster.
-Uses machine learning and mass data manipulation to accomplish this.
+Uses graphing, searching and sorting to accomplish this

+Data folder
-Data folder - contains data bases in .csv format.
-We are planning to add more databases to output better recommendations.
+-Contains data bases in .csv format.

+How to run
+-Run the `main` under gui.Gui1.java.
+- Please note the program will take long to run if there is a lot of data to parse.
+- For quick results, please specify a price range ex) 10,000 to 30,000